radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 It is not safe to use a raw PSK Identity to look up a corresponding PSK.
 The PSK may come from an untrusted source, and may contain invalid or malicious data.
 For example, the identity may have incorrect UTF-8 format; or it may contain data which forms an injection attack for SQL, LDAP, REST or shell meta characters; or it may contain embedded NUL octets which are incompatible with APIs which expect NUL terminated strings.
 The identity may also be up to 65535 octets long.

 As such, implementations MUST validate the identity prior to it being used as a lookup key.
-When the identity is passed to an external API (e.g. database lookup), implementations MUST either escape any characters in the identity which are invalid for that API, or else reject the identity entirely.
+When the identity is passed to an external API (e.g., database lookup), implementations MUST either escape any characters in the identity which are invalid for that API, or else reject the identity entirely.
 The exact form of any escaping depends on the API, and we cannot document all possible methods here.
 However, a few basic validation rules are suggested, as outlined below.
-Any identity which is rejected by these validation rules SHOULD cause the server to close the TLS connection.
+Any identity which is rejected by these validation rules MUST cause the server to close the TLS connection.

 The suggested validation rules for identities used outside of resumption are as follows:

 * Identities longer than a fixed maximum SHOULD be rejected.
 The limit is implementation dependent, but SHOULD NOT be less than 128, and SHOULD NOT be more than 1024.
+There is no purpose to allowing extremely long identities, and allowing them does little more than complicate implementations.

 * Identities SHOULD be in UTF-8 format.
 Identities with embedded control characters, NUL octets, etc. SHOULD NOT be used.
+This guidance is intended to both allow administators to recognize UTF-8 identities, and to allow implementations to more clearly distinguish TLS-PSK identities from TLS 1.3 resumption identities.
+Allowing the two identifier spaces to overlap creates needless complexity and confusion.

-* Where the NAI format is expected, identities which are not in NAI format SHOULD be rejected
+* Where the NAI format is expected, identities which are not in NAI format SHOULD be rejected, unless they are TLS 1.3 session identifies.
+This rule allows implementations to more easily filter out unexpected or bad identities, and to close inappropriate TLS connections.

 It is RECOMMENDED that implementations extend these rules with any additional validation which are found to be useful.
 For example, implementations and/or deployments could both generate PSK identities in a particular format for passing to client systems, and then also verify that any received identity matches that format.
 For example, a site could generate PSK identities which are composed of characters in the local language.
 The site could then reject identities which contain characters from other languages, even if those characters are valid UTF-8.

+The purpose of these rules is to help administators and implementors more easily manage systems using TLS-PSK, while also minimizing complexity and protecting from potential attackers traffic.
+The rules follow a principle of "discard bad traffic quickly", which helps to improve system stability and performance.

 ## PSK and PSK Identity Sharing

 While administrators may desire to share PSKs and/or PSK identities across multiple systems, such usage is NOT RECOMMENDED.
 Details of the possible attacks on reused PSKs are given in {{RFC9257, Section 4.1}}.

-Implementations MUST be able to configure a unique PSK and PSK identity for each possible client-server relationship.
+Implementations MUST support the ability to configure a unique PSK and PSK identity for each possible client-server relationship.
 This configuration allows administrators desiring security to use unique PSKs for each such relationship.
-This configuration also allows administrators to re-use PSKs and PSK Identities where local policies permit.
+This configuration is also compatible with the practice of administrators who wish to re-use PSKs and PSK Identities where local policies permit.

 Implementations SHOULD warn administrators if the same PSK identity and/or PSK is used for multiple client-server relationships.

 # Guidance for RADIUS Clients

-Client implementations MUST allow the use of a pre-shared key (TLS-PSK) for RADIUS/TLS.
+Client implementations MUST allow the use of a pre-shared key (PSK) for RADIUS/TLS.
 The client implementation can then expose a user interface flag which is "TLS yes / no", and then also fields which ask for the PSK identity and PSK itself.

 For TLS 1.3, Implementations MUST support "psk_dhe_ke" Pre-Shared Key Exchange Mode in TLS 1.3 as discussed in {{RFC8446, Section 4.2.9}} and in {{RFC9257, Section 6}}.
 Implementations MUST implement the recommended cipher suites in {{RFC9325, Section 4.2}} for TLS 1.2, and in {{RFC8446, Section 9.1}} for TLS 1.3.
 In order to future-proof these recommendations, we give the following recommendations: